January 15, 2025

 Imaging tests provide a picture of the brain to your physician and may show potential causes of the symptoms – cysts, tumors, swellings, aneurysms, etc.

-The most common imaging tests for a brain scan are computerized tomography (CT) scans and magnetic resonance imaging (MRI) scans.
+The most common imaging tests for a brain scan are computerized tomography (CT) scans and magnetic resonance imaging (MRI) scans2.
 The brain scan cost, however, varies depending on the type of imaging test, the part of the body to be scanned, the facility and location of your scan, and your insurance plan.

 The cost disparity in healthcare in the U.S. means that each facility can charge differently for a brain scan.

-The average cost of a brain CT scan can range between $825 to $4,800, while a brain MRI cost tends to range from $1,600 to $8,400 on average.
+The average cost of a brain CT scan can range between $825 to $4,800, while a brain MRI cost tends to range from $1,600 to $8,400 on average3,4.

 Hospitals tend to charge more for a scan than a standalone facility.
 For a general CT scan, you may pay around $525 at an outpatient imaging center but as much as $4,750 in an inpatient setting.